 18. Evidence for the location of Mount Sinai in Midian.

 Mount Sinai in Midian (Saudi Arabia) has a blackened and burnt top, which fits the biblical narrative.

 Exodus 19:18: Now Mount Sinai was all in smoke because the Lord descended upon it in fire; and its smoke ascended like the smoke of a furnace, and the whole mountain quaked violently.

-At the base of Mount Sinai in Midian is an altar Moses erected, 12 stones Moses erected by the altar, an altar to a Golden Calf with paintings of calves and animals, a rock painting of a menorah, a cave where Elijah could have stayed, and archaeological findings.
+At the base of Mount Sinai in Midian is an altar Moses erected, 12 stones Moses erected by the altar, an altar to a Golden Calf with paintings of calves and animals, a rock painting of a menorah, a cave where Elijah could have stayed, mass graveyard, wells, and archaeological findings.

 Today, sections of the area, along with the mountain, are fenced off by the Saudi Arabian government and designated as archeological sites.
 However, there are no excavations permitted on them at this time.

 Other Evidence from ancient historians.